Set up iOS/iPadOS device enrollment with Apple School Manager

 The Settings > General > About screen says: "This iPhone is supervised.
 Contoso can monitor your Internet traffic and locate this device."

 A device enrolled without supervision can only be reset to supervised by using the Apple Configurator.
-Resetting the device in this manner requires connecting an iOS device to a Mac with a USB cable.
+Resetting the device in this manner requires connecting an iOS/iPadOS device to a Mac with a USB cable.
 Learn more about this on Apple Configurator docs.

 Choose if you want locked enrollment for devices using this profile.
-Locked enrollment disables iOS settings that allow the management profile to be removed from the Settings menu.
+Locked enrollment disables iOS/iPadOS settings that allow the management profile to be removed from the Settings menu.
 After device enrollment, you can't change this setting without wiping the device.
 Such devices must have the Supervised Management Mode set to Yes.

 You can let multiple users sign on to enrolled iPads by using a managed Apple ID.
 To do so, choose Yes under Shared iPad (this option requires Enroll without User Affinity and Supervised mode set to Yes.)
 Managed Apple IDs are created in the Apple School Manager portal.
 Learn more about shared iPad and Apple's shared iPad requirements.